mukilk7/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-This question has been answered above on model selection and parameter tuning.
+This question has been partially answered above while discussing model selection and parameter tuning.
+Here's the rationale behind some more of my design choices:

 Choice of convolution layer: As to why a convolution layer works well for this problem, it is because of translation invariance - as covered in the lesson.
 Features that uniquely describe a traffic sign may appear in any part of the input image and our network will be able to successfully classify more often than not.